jaivalis/release-raccoon/README.md

 After defining the env vars source the file so they are available for starting the database.

 ### Starting the database
-For the db docker compoes us used like so:
+For the database docker compose is used like so:
 ```
 docker-compose up
 ```